Key takeaways

 4. Sell the home and pay off the mortgage

-Once you receive a good offer and accept — congratulations! — it’s time to sign the purchase and sale agreement, which begins the closing process.
-You’ll likely have to wait for things like the buyer’s appraisal and inspections to be completed before you’re ready for closing day.
+Once you accept an offer — congratulations! — it’s time to sign the purchase and sale agreement, which begins the closing process.
+You’ll likely have to wait for things like the buyer’s appraisal and inspection to be completed before you’re ready for closing day.

-What happens when you sell your house for a profit?
+What happens to your mortgage when you sell your house?

 FAQs

 • Only if you’re underwater.
-If you owe more on your mortgage than the current value of your home, your mortgage could make it impossible to do a traditional sale.
-Your lender might refuse to let you sell the home for less than the outstanding balance, and buyers might balk at a price so much higher than the home’s appraised value (or their lender will balk at loaning them a sufficient sum).
-If your home is worth more than you owe on the mortgage, you are not likely to have a problem.
+If you owe more on your mortgage than the current value of your home, your mortgage could make a traditional sale impossible.
+Your lender might refuse to let you sell the home for less than the outstanding balance, and buyers (and their lenders) might balk at a price so much higher than the home’s appraised value.
+If your home is worth more than you owe, though, you are not likely to have a problem.